mobile rating

 To prevent AMS, the following precautionary measures should be taken:

 Key Note – At any point of time during your Mount Kilimanjaro Climbing journey you feel any symptoms, you need to tell your guides.
-This way they can ensure that all the proper safety measures can be taken for Kilimanjaro Altitude Sickness.
+This way they can ensure that all the proper safety measures can be taken.

 High Altitude Pulmonary Edema (HAPE)